 - We recognise that schools play an essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; what is 'safe'; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned.
-This is a crucial part of preventative education. - The school has in place a whole school approach to helping pupils understand how to keep themselves safe.
-This aims to prepare pupils and students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment. - The school's approach to teaching pupils about safeguarding, including online safety, is part of providing a broad and balanced curriculum.
-The school makes use of published guidance to develop and deliver this provision, including for RSE, PSHE, and teaching online safety. - Our curriculum provides opportunities for increasing self-awareness, self-esteem, social and emotional understanding, assertiveness and decision making so that learners have a range of age-appropriate contacts and strategies to ensure their own protection and that of others. - The school recognises that one size does not fit all and takes a personalised and contextualised approach for more vulnerable children, victims of abuse and some SEND children, so they know how to assess risk and adopt safe practices. - The school has implemented the mandatory DfE Relationships, Sex and Health Education curriculum.
-The school is embedding this into all aspects of the curriculum to ensure equality, age-appropriate and full experiences for all pupils.
-Further details are given in our RSE policy. - Our school systems support children to talk to about their concerns and worries with confidence in the knowledge they will be listened to and heard, and their concerns will be taken seriously and acted upon as appropriate.
+This is a crucial part of preventative education. - Has put in place a whole school approach to helping pupils understand how to keep themselves safe.
+This aims to prepare pupils and students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment. - The school's approach to teaching pupils about safeguarding, including online safety, is part of providing a broad and balanced curriculum.
+The detail of this is set out in detail in the policy/policies for Curriculum/RSE/PSHE/online safety.
+The school makes use of published guidance to develop and deliver this provision, including for RSE, PSHE, and teaching online safety. - Our curriculum provides opportunities for increasing self-awareness, self-esteem, social and emotional understanding, assertiveness and decision making so that learners have a range of age appropriate contacts and strategies to ensure their own protection and that of others. - The school recognises that one size does not fit all and takes a personalised and contextualised approach for more vulnerable children, victims of abuse and some SEND children, so they know how to assess risk and adopt safe practices. - The school has implemented the mandatory DfE Relationships Education/Relationships, Sex and Health Education curriculum.
+The school is embedding this into all aspects of the curriculum to ensure equality, ageappropriate and full experiences for all pupils. - Our school systems support children to talk to about their concerns and worries with confidence in the knowledge they will be listened to and heard, and their concerns will be taken seriously and acted upon as appropriate.